Allan090103/SECP1513-06-TIS-SECTION-6-E-Portfolio/Assignment 2/README.md

 Bhd .
 During the talk I got a little overview on the types of jobs that are available in the IT department.I also got to learn about the job scopes , requirements and the discipline practices .
-The talk is very beneficial as it prepares us for future job applications.
-In the talk I was also given advice on ways to handle our university life and improve our skill sets.
+The talk is very beneficial as it prepares me for future job applications.
+In the talk I was also given advice on ways to handle my university life and improve my skill sets.
 Improvement that could have been made is, the event could have been a little longer since there were lots of questions from the students that could not be covered due the time limit.
 While doing the poster I also get to learn to use the Canva